Introduction

 Update third-party modules

 One of the most frequent tasks related to management of Odoo servers is update of third party modules.
 In our case, we have repository generic-addons, and we may need to update modules from this repo.
 To do this, we have to use following algorithm: 0.
-Take backup
+Take backup (use odood db backup -a for this)

 1. Pull changes from repo (use git pull for this)